 Prior to starting Year 7 Presdales provides extra school visits for students identified as requiring additional support with transition to a secondary school environment.
-The SENCo is available to meet any Year 6 parent whose child is currently on SEND support or has an EHCP.
+The SENCo is available to meet any Year 6 parent whose child is currently on SEND support or has an EHC plan.

 All Year 9 and Year 11 SEND students will have a 1-1 meeting with YC Herts to discuss subject choices in Year 9, and school, college or employment choices at Year 11.
-Students in Year 9 with EHCPs will complete a preparing for adulthood form with YC Herts so appropriate subject and educational placements are decided upon.
+Students in Year 9 with EHC plans will complete a preparing for adulthood form with YC Herts so appropriate subject and educational placements are decided upon.

-Colleges may be invited to EHCP reviews, and Presdales ensures all SEND and exam access information is passed on in the first half of the autumn term after they have joined the college, on request.
+Colleges may be invited to EHCP reviews, and Presdales ensures all SEND and exam access information is passed on.

 Students who wish to stay on to Presdales sixth form must meet the sixth form criteria and individual subject criteria.
-Students with an EHCP may name Presdales but they still have to meet the sixth form and subject criteria.
+Students with an EHC plan may name Presdales but they still have to meet the sixth form and subject criteria.